sarmadsamad/Coinmarketcap/README.md

 3. Statistical Analysis: Explore various statistical techniques and tools to gain insights into the cryptocurrency market, including trends, correlations, and key performance indicators (KPIs).

-4. Power BI Integration: Finally, we will show you how to connect your database to Power BI for creating interactive dashboards and visualizations to effectively communicate the insights derived from the data.
+4. Power BI Integration: Finally, we will show you how to connect your database to Power BI to create interactive dashboards and visualizations to effectively communicate the insights derived from the data.

+Below is a file structure of this project:

+Root.
+    ├── Analysis    # Analysing data with statistics
+    |    ├── est_tests.ipynb
+    |    ├── read_data.ipynb
+    |    └─  statistics.ipynb
+    |
+    ├── Final_data   # Database tables files
+    |   ├── ERD.jpg
+    |   ├── currency.csv
+    |   ├── github.csv
+    |   ├── historical.csv
+    |   ├── languages.csv
+    |   ├── languages_currency.csv
+    |   ├── scraped_csv_files.zip
+    |   ├── tags.csv
+    |   └── tags_currency.csv
+    |
+    ├── Power BI
+    |   ├── Coinmarketcap.pbix
+    |   ├── Data_Model.PNG
+    |   └── Data_Model_Star.jpg
+    |
+    ├── Scraped_data    # data scraped from website scraping
+    |    ├── all_historical_data.csv
+    |    ├── Coins_data.csv
+    |    ├── Coins_data.json
+    |    ├── Coins_extras.csv
+    |    ├── github_data.csv
+    |    ├── languages_data.csv
+    |    └─  scraped_csv_files.zip
+    |
+    ├── Scraping      # Source files Scripts for web scraping using tools like Selenium, requests, logging, and etc.
+    |    ├── ScrapingF.ipynb
+    |    ├── github_scrape.ipynb
+    |    ├── merge_historical.ipynb
+    |    ├── scraping_historical_data.py
+    |    ├── scraping_main_page.py
+    |    └─  requirements.txt
+    |
+    ├── Sql_alchemy
+    |    ├── __init__.py
+    |    ├── data_insertion.py
+    |    ├── db.py
+    |    └── requirements.txt
+    |
+    ├── images
+    └── README.md # Explanation of project structure, tools used, and instructions for executing each part of the project.

-### Data Scraping
+### Part 1: Data Scraping

 In this section, we will walk you through the process of scraping cryptocurrency data from Coin MarketCap using Python and Selenium.
 We assume that you have already set up the required environment and libraries as mentioned in the introduction.

-1. We present a Python script for web scraping the top 200 cryptocurrency data from the Coin MarketCap website for date 2023-05-28.
-The scraped data includes information about the rank, name, symbol, circulating supply, and historical data link for each cryptocurrency and also extract github link and tags from this page.
+1. We present a Python script for web scraping the top 200 cryptocurrency data from the Coin MarketCap website for the date 2023-05-28.
+The scraped data includes information about the rank, name, symbol, circulating supply, and historical data link for each cryptocurrency and also extracts github link and tags from this page.

 ![Alt text](images/top200.png)
 2. For every currency link, we extract GitHub links and tags